dwrrehman/programming_language/readme.md

  - __Code readability__: The language has _no_ syntax.

-### The language's traits:
+### Language traits:

+ - Completely expression-based

- - Uses the Universal Call Syntax Resolution (UCSR) algorithm.
+ - Uses the Universal Call Syntax Resolution ([UCSR](dwrrehman.github.io/ucsr)) algorithm

+ - Strictly imperative and compiled

- - Is strictly imperative, and compiled.
+ - Strongly and statically typed

- - Is strongly and statically typed, and only uses _hardware-level_ types.
+ - Uses only the _hardware-level_ types

+ - Strongly-typed hygenic macros for creating used-defined zero-overhead abstractions

- - Has ability to generate any instruction in the target assembly language.
+ - Generates any instruction in the target assembly language

- - Has strongly-typed hygenic macros, for creating used-defined zero-overhead abstractions.

- - Has no dependencies in the standard library.
+ - no dependencies in the standard library

- - Allows for freestanding targets.
+ - freestanding targets allowed

- - This compiler is written in C, and has no dependencies.

 ### Compiler Implementation Limits:

-The Following limits allow for a faster compiler implementation.
-They also encourage the writing of smaller and simpler programs.
+The following limits allow for a faster compiler implementation.
+These limits also encourage the writing of smaller and simpler programs.

  - maximum 1 parsing error message per file.